isstaif/CFS-LLF_main/cluster/README.md

 The joint improvement in throughput and latency can be attributed not to a typical throughput–latency trade-off, but to the mitigation of CPU overhead.
 A detailed root-cause analysis is presented in Section §3.1 of our [paper](https://arxiv.org/abs/2508.15703), based on the `resctl` open-loop benchmark and `ftrace` kernel instrumentation.

-Another counter-intuitive observation is that this improvement causes a reduction in CPU utilisation.
-This reduction can be again explained by mitigated CPU overhead where a significant portion of CPU time is spent within the kernel scheduler itself (i.e., the schedule() function), causing the CPU to appear fully utilised (75-90% under EEVDF/CFS).
-Under LLF the CPU utilisation is much lower around 40-50% which is much closer to the effective CPU utilisation.

 CFS comparison:

 | Scheduler | Locust Report                                                                                                                        | Median Latency (ms) | Tail Latency (ms) | RPS  | Total requests | SAR Report | CPU Utilisation (%) |